KongYilun/QPO/README.md

 ```

 ## Usage
-We provide our collected IMDB-zero-shot dataset for code validation.
-Due to file size constraints, we did not upload all datasets.
-All datasets will be open-sourced when the code is open-sourced.

 1. Download our [offline dataset](https://drive.google.com/drive/folders/1QkURo3dNUiyh2pIzrLKLSNDfKwyKrXXB?usp=sharing) and save it to Path /data .
 2. Download the task NLP dataset and save it to Path /evaluation/nlp_dataset/ or change the code in /evaluation/nlp_data/{ag_news}.py for example.